HSF/hsf.github.io/_gsocproposals/2021/proposal_scientific-notebook-ocis.md

 * Test the application in the new CERNBox UI

 ## Expected results
-We expect at the end of the deliverable a VueJS application that can be enabled in CERNBox and SWAN to explore scientific notebooks in the new ownCloud platform.
+We expect at the end of GSOC '21, a VueJS application that can be enabled in CERNBox and SWAN to explore scientific notebooks in the new ownCloud platform.

 ##  Requirements
 * JS, VueJS, Python, Go